das2000sidd/challenge/README.md

 The number of running jobs was 5580.

-8. An analysis you need to run on the cluster requires a particular python library, but you do not have administrator rights.
-IT is on holiday.
-What do you do?
 9. All major computational tasks in your lab are done via SSH connection to mainframe servers or HPC clusters.
 A user comes from a Linux (mostly command-line) background but IT only support Windows 10 for laptops.
 How would you advise them to configure their laptop to make their transition easier?

 A suitable advice would be to download and install a SSH client for windows such as PuTTY or WinSCP.
 If configured correctly, they should be able to SSH into the HPC clusters with their institutional login id and password.

 ### Bioinformatics
-1. The [VCF format](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/) is a popular format to describe genetic variations in a study group.
-It is often used in sequencing projects.
-Due to size concerns, it is often compressed using `gzip` and indexed using `tabix`.
-A binary version, BCF, also exists.
-    - Write a command or script to remove duplicate positions in a VCF such as [this one](data/duplicates.vcf.gz), independently of their alleles.
-The positions can be duplicated an arbitrary number of times.
-Write code to keep the first, last and a random record among each set of duplicated records.
-    - Same question, but make duplicate detection allele-specific.
-When it finds such an exact duplicate, your code should remove all of the corresponding records.

 2. From an existing VCF with an arbitrary number of samples, how do you produce a VCF file without any samples using `bcftools`?

 The logic here was first generate the unique list of samples for a vcf file using bcftools query and then remove them using bcftools view with -S flag by appending a “^” before the sample names.